Volcano is a client for the Dark Internet Mail Environment (DIME) as well as the existing email

 issues on the Github repository.
 When submitting an issue,

 make sure to include:

-Donations of any amount support the development of Volcano and help make the next-generation of private and secure email a reality.
+Donations of any amount support the development of Magma and help make the next-generation of private and secure email a reality.
 Thank you!